JRC1995/Machine-Translation-Transformers/README.md

 See: https://www.tensorflow.org/tutorials/word2vec

-for details of word2vec and code description
+for details of word2vec and code description.

+Most of the word2vec code used here are from the Tensorflow tutorial.

 ```python